-The Haas Family Arts Library at Yale serves an array of academic and museum programs, architects, artists and scholars.
+The Haas Family Arts Library at Yale serves an array of academic and museum programs, architects, artists, and scholars and is open to the public.
 Kress Fellows have opportunities to interact with faculty, staff and students in the Schools of Architecture, Art, and Drama; Department of the History of Art; and two university art museums, the Yale Center for British Art and the Yale University Art Gallery.
 They also have opportunities to collaborate with colleagues from throughout the Yale University Library, including the Sterling Memorial Library and the Beinecke Rare Book and Manuscript Library.
 The rich professional and scholarly resources of New York City and Boston's art libraries and museums are within two hours' travel, providing further opportunities for professional growth and professional contact with colleagues in the region.

 FELLOWSHIP AWARD AND BENEFITS

-The Kress Fellow will be in residence at Yale for ten months and will receive an award of $40,000, prorated over the fellowship term.
-Health insurance will be provided.
+The Kress Fellow will be in residence at Yale for twelve months and will receive an award of $55,000, prorated over the fellowship term.
+Professional development/travel funding will be provided.
+Health insurance will also be provided.